gayverjr/opencap/docs/interfaces/psi4.rst

 The CAP matrix is computed by the :class:`~pyopencap.CAP` object.
 The constructor requires a :class:`~pyopencap.System` object, a dictionary containing the CAP parameters, and the number of states.
 An example is provided below.
-Please see the :ref:`keywords <keywords>` section for more information on the CAP parameters.
+Please see the keywords section for more information on the CAP parameters.

 .. code-block:: python